 Rocky Mountain resilience

 Having grown up on the fertile, pancake-flat plains of southwestern Ontario, I figure one of the most amazing things about the Canadian Rockies is the dawning realization of how stubborn nature truly is.
 Defying wind, chilling temperatures and thin, acidic soil, life still thrives in this unforgiving setting.
 Scrubby pines eke out an existence even on the highest, most remote peaks; jutting out from the rock face on angles that seem to defy gravity.
 Prettier—but no less impressive—is the tiny prairie crocus that sprouts from what appears to be barren rock, but is actually a soft cushion of moss and lichen.

 Left with these thoughts and memories—and a camera with a memory card at critical mass—I pulled into Vancouver with the sun just dipping below the horizon, the half-light much the same as it had been when I first departed days earlier.
-It was a truly memorable way to not only wrap up my journey on Rocky Mountaineer’s “Journey Through the Clouds,” but to finally complete my cross-Canada quest.
+It was a truly memorable way to not only wrap up my journey in Rocky Mountaineer GoldLeaf, but to finally complete my cross-Canada quest.